ncusi/PatchScope/README.md

 ## Disambiguation

-There are a few projects research projects with a similar name:
+There are a few research projects with a similar name:

 - Asma Ghandeharioun, Avi Caciularu, Adam Pearce, Lucas Dixon, Mor Geva:
   _"Patchscopes: A Unifying Framework for Inspecting Hidden Representations of Language Models"_ (2024)